 It started three years ago as a big idea for little kids — and it's growing.

 To provide extra academic options to the community, CSD will again offer Supplemental Hours of Instruction for Kindergarten-age students in the 2018-2019 school year.
-Two additional elementary schools are accepting applications to the program — Canyon View and Quail Hollow — bringing the total number of possible locations to 17 (see full list below).
+One additional elementary school is accepting applications to the program — Canyon View — bringing the total number of possible locations to 15 (see full list below).

 "This program has exceeded our expectations and is benefitting students both academically and socially," says Instructional Supports Director Dr. Amber Roderick-Landward.
 "The extra time in class allows teachers to go into greater depth with their lessons and work one-on-one with students on things like conflict-resolution and turn-taking.
 These kids are leaving kindergarten better prepared to excel in first grade."

 At some schools, such as Altara Elementary, which was featured by KSLTV, test scores show 95 percent of supplemental kindergarten enrollees performing at or above grade level.

 Students must be 5 years old on or before Sept.
 1, 2018 to participate in the opt-in, tuition-based program, and will be accepted on a first-come-first-serve basis.
 Those who are accepted into the classes will receive nearly four additional hours of instruction every school day.
 Enrollees begin and end school at the same time as the school's first- through fifth-grade students.
 Click here to see the bell schedules for all Canyons schools.